junxie016/Open-TNM/README.md

 # open-TNM
-The open-TNM (Toolkit of Network Modeling) package is a class written in C++ by Yu (Marco) Nie and this is a reduced version that includes only the single boundary adjustment (SBA) algorithm algorithm and the benchmark algorithm (Frank-Woldfe, FW) for solving the bi-criteria traffic assignment problem (C-BiTA).
-It is recommended to execute using Visual Studio 2012.
+The open-TNM package is an open-source Toolkit of Network Modeling package written in C++ for solving different transportation network problems, including path-based and origin-based algorithms for the user-equilibrium traffic assignment problems,  traffic assignment problems with side constraints, maximum entropy user equilibrium traffic assignment problems, frequency-based transit assignment problems, continuous bi-criteria traffic assignment problems and so on.
+This package is written and maintained by Yu (Marco) Nie from Northwestern University and Jun Xie from Southwest Jiaotong University.

+# How to Run an Algorithm